-Is prolonged treatment for Lyme disease the new norm?
+Is prolonged antibiotics treatment for Lyme disease the new norm?

 The Infectious Diseases Society of America (IDSA) guidelines recommend a 3- to 4-week course of antibiotics for the treatment of Lyme disease.
 But a new study by the Centers for Disease Control and Prevention (CDC) indicates that nearly 2 out of every 3 patients with Lyme disease are treated longer than 4 weeks.

 According to an annual, cross-sectional, nationwide survey, 20.3% were treated for 5 to 8 weeks, while 35.6% were treated for more than 8 weeks.
-The CDC authors were surprised at the number of Lyme disease (LD) cases being treated with prolonged therapy.
+The CDC authors were surprised at the number of Lyme disease (LD) cases being treatment with long term antibiotics

 “A surprisingly large proportion of respondents reported receiving more than 8 weeks of antibiotic treatment for LD,” writes Hook in the journal Ticks and Tick-borne Diseases.